jk-oster/voice-to-text-extension/Readme.md

 ## Contact & contribution
 If you need any support feel free to comment in de discussions or open up an issue.
 You can also contact me though my [website](https://jakobosterberger.com).
 Contribution, pull requests and suggestions for improvements are very welcome.

+## Credits
+Thank's to OpenAI Whisper for their awesome translation service.
+Furthermore, kodos to the creator of the Vite Chrome Extension Plugin for enabling fast and easy extension development!